grycap/im/doc/source/REST.rst

 POST ``http://imserver.com/infrastructures``
    :body: ``RADL or TOSCA document``
    :body Content-type: text/plain, application/json or text/yaml
+   :input fields: ``async`` (optional)
    :Response Content-type: text/uri-list
    :ok response: 200 OK
    :fail response: 401, 400, 415

    Create and configure an infrastructure with the requirements specified in the RADL (in plain RADL or in JSON formats) or TOSCA document of the body contents.

+   The ``async`` parameter is optional and is a flag to specify if the call will not wait the VMs to be created.
+Acceptable values: yes, no, true, false, 1 or 0.
+If not specified the flag is set to False.

    If success, it is returned the URI of the new infrastructure.
    The result is JSON format has the following format::